iloire/letsnode.com/articles/backbeam-with-alberto-gimeno.markdown

 ## Testing

-### 1. Working with a dinamic languaje like Javascript requires a lot of (maybe extra) testing.
+### 1. Working with a dynamic language like Javascript requires a lot of (maybe extra) testing.
 Could you give us some numbers?
 How many tests do you have?
 How much coverage?

 We have thousands of tests.
 I don’t like to say an exact number because we like to test many things in each single test.
 People say that tests should only have one reason to fail as a good practice, but we like to test “flows”.
 For example if we want to test the “change password” functionality we execute the whole process of signup, confirm-password by email, login, change password.